Lambis crocata

 Lambis crocata, the orange spider conch, is a species of large sea snail, a marine gastropod mollusc in the family Strombidae, the true conchs.

 Description

-The size of an adult shell varies between 70 mm and 205 mm and it is a mixture of orange and white color.
+Adult shells range from 70 to 205 mm in length.
+The shell is large and robust, with an exterior that is typically orange to orange-brown and an aperture that is orange to orange-white.
+Like other species in the genus Lambis, it possesses elongated finger-like projections extending from the outer lip, giving the shell its characteristic “spider conch” appearance.

 Distribution

 This species is found in the Indian Ocean along the coasts of Aldabra, Chagos, the Comores, Kenya, Madagascar, the Mascarene Basin, Mauritius, Mozambique, Réunion, the Seychelles and Tanzania.